pablobarrientos/funky/documentation/funky/org.funky.option/to-option.md

 `fun <A> A?.toOption(): `[`Option`](-option/index.md)`<A>`

-Convert any value to Option.
+Converts any value to Option.